 Having said that, our stay has totally changed my outlook on going out in bad weather.
-I’ve never been too fussed as I’m a football supporter but Bluestone has really cemented the ideal that whatever the weather, fun can be had.
+As a football supporter and follower, bad weather has never really bothered me.
+But Bluestone has really cemented the ideal that whatever the weather, fun can be had.

 Hubs and I have already said we would love to return in the summer, maybe with friends or family.
-I think travelling from Essex is aa long way for a mid week break so I’d prefer 7 days in future.
-I’d love to checkout the local sites and beaches too as we didn;t leave the resort this stay.
+Travelling from Essex is a long way for a mid week break.
+In future I’d opt for a 7 day break.
+I’d love to checkout the local sites and beaches too as we didn’t leave the resort this stay.

 This is a place where you can return again and again and never tire as every activity differs.
 I’d also love to try one of the upside living lodges, offering fab views of the Welsh countryside.